NachoCP/TrainingProgram/docs/0200_architecture.md

 ### PostgreSQL

-PostgreSQL is a powerful, open source object-relational database management system (ORDBMS) known for its reliability, data integrity, and extensive feature set.
-It can be easy integrated with every service and can handdle complex queries.
-Moreover, it supports JSON data in case it is needed to handled these without using a NoSQL databases.
+PostgreSQL is a powerful, open-source object-relational database management system (ORDBMS) known for its reliability, data integrity, and extensive feature set.
+It can be easily integrated with every service and can handle complex queries.
+Moreover, it supports JSON data in case it is needed to handle these without using NoSQL databases.

 The decision to use PostgreSQL was based on the need for a robust database capable of handling relational data, with quick integration across all services.
 Its advanced features and scalability make it a perfect choice for this system.